 International Partial Tuition Scholarships

-UBC offers tuition scholarships of up to $3102 which is applied to tuition paid by non-Canadian students if they are registered full-time in a master’s or doctoral program that assesses tuition fees of $7200 per year.
+UBC offers partial tuition scholarships of $3,200/yr which are applied to tuition paid by non-Canadian students if they are registered full-time in a master’s or doctoral program that assesses tuition fees of $7,200 per year.